MORE WAYS TO LOVE DATES

 CHOPPED DATES ARE EASY TO USE

-Order your diced dates and date pieces from Woodspur Farms
+Order your diced dates from Woodspur Farms

 with coatings to reduce stickiness and improve measurement